expressjs/session/README.md

 **Note** This is an attribute that has not yet been fully standardized, and may change in the future.
 This also means many clients may ignore this attribute until they understand it.

+**Note** As of August 2020, Chrome versions 80 and above require that the `Secure` attribute be set to `true` when the `SameSite` attribute has been set to `None` in order for cross-site cookies to be sent and successfully set on the client side.
+See [here](https://www.chromium.org/updates/same-site) for updates by the Chromium team.

 ##### cookie.secure

 Specifies the `boolean` value for the `Secure` `Set-Cookie` attribute.
 When truthy,